 I laugh at him, thinking about the Dolls’ ‘Trash’ song.
 It’s where it all started for me when I was 14.

 I follow him and Tony back to Suzie Chapstick and her suburban group for more hash.
 They refuse to give me the pipe.
 I am not cool enough.
-I am so high and happy not to indulge more.
+I am too high and happy not to indulge more.

 Soon we are at Oki Dog, watching the street action.
 Sunday night is last call for the trolls picking up boys on Santa Monica Blvd. before going back to their straight lives.
 The tricks go crazy trying to get the attention of cruisers who drive fancy Mercedes or Jags.
 Ford drivers are tolerated but anyone in a Chevy is considered to be a Mexican lowlife, trying to get away without paying.
 Twenty bucks is the going rate; the actual sex act is negotiable.
 The nicer the car, the more the trick is willing to perform – a reversal of trickle-down economics.
 Jimmy is hot to go.
 He promises to bring back a joint after scoring a trick.
 I encourage him as my hash high has receded and a joint seems like a good way to chill out.

 Tony asks me if I expect to see Joan Jett, saying that The Runaways are returning soon from their Japanese tour.
-I am hoping to see her, ‘to practice my Japanese.’
+I hope to see her, ‘to practice my Japanese.’
 Tony laughs.
 Jimmy quickly returns and I get my fix.
 I feel 14 again.
 I tell them about my adventures with Joey and how getting high led me to be a degenerate.
 The three of us sit at a picnic table at Oki Dog on Santa Monica and sing the Dolls’ ‘Personality Crisis.’

 It all comes back to me.
 Pot works like reverse time travel, taking you back and keeping you from going forward into adulthood.
 I realize that Robby’s maintain strategy is his way to stay a 14-year-old forever.
 I ask Tony if Doug will take us to Dan Tana’s for pizza.
 I needed my pizza fix.